Projects

 Following the announcement of positive preliminary metallurgical results, Alabama Graphite Corp. commenced an exploration program in April 2015 aimed at expanding the current resource estimate through step-out drilling to the northeast, southeast and southwest.
 The 2015 program consisted of infill drilling between the area of the previous indicated resource and inferred resources along the Northern Strat section.

 On JUNE 24, 2015, Alabama Graphite Corp. announced positive initial assay results.
 Not only did the results extend the limits of the graphitic mineralization to the northwest, but they were also of a higher graphitic content than what the Company expected to see from this area.
 The promising initial results led to Alabama Graphite Corp’s JULY 23, 2015 announcement of the expansion the 2015 drill program in an effort to target additional areas showing increased quantities of large flake graphite.
 The focus was on the Rosco Ridge zone located approximately 600 feet southeast and parallel to the established resource grid, and the Holy Schist trench.
-Metallurgical work from trenching in both these areas has yielded 28.2% and 30.5% large flake (+80 mesh), respectively.
 The 2015 drill program further substantiated the positive continuity of near-surface, oxidized, higher-grade graphitic material, increasing the amount of oxide material in the Coosa Graphite Project’s resource estimate and upgrading a significant amount of the previous inferred resource to the indicated resource category.
+After its acquisition of the Coosa Graphite Project, Westwater completed an additional drilling program in 2022.
+The 2022 drilling program extended the graphitic carbon resources at the northern extension, HS-South, and Fixico Mine areas of the Coosa Graphite Project.

 Contact